-&lt;sup>8 Historic room revenue estimates were based exclusively on the amount of Hotel Room Tax (HRT) collected by eligible accommodation establishments across British Columbia.
+14 Historic room revenue estimates were based exclusively on the amount of Hotel Room Tax (HRT) collected by eligible accommodation establishments across British Columbia.
 This tax was repealed on June 30, 2010.
 BC Stats is now basing room revenues estimates on the amount of Municipal Regional District Tax (MRDT) collected.
 Since the MRDT is collected only in certain municipalities in British Columbia, room revenue data will only be provided for those areas that collected MRDT in 2010 and 2011 to allow year-over-year comparisons.
 (Those areas that no longer collect MRDT have been excluded.)
 As well, MRDT is not reported for the Cariboo Chilcotin Coast tourism region, as not enough communities in that region collected MRDT to meet data confidentiality requirements.
 Therefore, "overall" accommodation room revenue is simply the sum of the five other regions' reportable MRDT based estimates of room revenue.
 MRDT areas account for between 70% and 75% of total provincial accommodation room revenue.

-&lt;sup>9 Source: BC Stats; 2011 and 2012 revenue data are preliminary and subject to revision ("2011p" and "2012p").
+15 Source: BC Stats; 2011, 2012 and 2013 revenue data are preliminary and subject to revision ("2011p", "2012p" and "2013p").

-Since 2002, tax revenue has increased 72.6%.
-In 2002, British Columbia experienced a 1.7% decline in tourism tax revenue (related to tax cuts instituted in 2001).
-The growth in tax revenue rebounded between 2003 and 2007 (average growth of 6.2%), due to industry growth.
-Provincial tourism tax revenues decreased in 2008 and 2009, but increased by 6.0% in 2010, as the industry recovered from the global recession and the Harmonized Sales Tax (HST) was introduced.
-In 2011, provincial tourism tax revenue grew by 25.1% due in large part to the HST.
+Since 2003, tax revenue has increased 38.0%.
+In 2003, British Columbia experienced a 2.2% growth in tourism tax revenue.
+The growth in tax revenue continued to grow between 2004 and 2007 (average growth of 7.1%), due to industry growth.
+Provincial tourism tax revenues decreased in 2008 and 2009, but increased by 14.1% in 2010, as the industry recovered from the global recession and the Harmonized Sales Tax (HST) was introduced.
+In 2011, provincial tourism tax revenue grew by 18.1% due in large part to the HST16.
 In 2012, the second full year of the HST, tax revenues stabilized with 4.7% growth.
+2013 witnessed a decrease of 14.3% over 2012.
+This decrease was due to British Columbia's transition from the Harmonized Sales Tax (HST) to the Provincial Sales Tax (PST) on April 1, 2013.
 See also Table 1, page 32.

-FIGURE 4: TOURISM-RELATED TAX REVENUE AND YEAR-OVER-YEAR CHANGE (2002 TO 2012)
+FIGURE 4: TOURISM-RELATED TAX REVENUE AND YEAR-OVER-YEAR CHANGE (2003 TO 2013)

-Export revenue
+Export revenue17

 Export revenue is generated from the sale of tourism products and services to international visitors.
-The tourism industry generated \$3.2 billion in export revenue in 2012, about even with 2011 (0.2%) (Figure 5).
+The tourism industry generated \$3.2 billion in export revenue in 2012, similar to 2011 (0.2%) (Figure 5).